-A powerful data logging system is created when a PC running Laurel's new XLog datalogging software is connected to Laureate meters (DPMs, counters and timers) and transmitters.
+A flexible data logging system is created when a PC running Laurel's XLog datalogging software is connected to Laureate meters (DPMs, counters and timers) and transmitters.
 The logged data can be captured in the form of text files or directly by MS Excel.
 It can also be displayed by the PC in the form of up to 64 simulated panel meters in up to 4 groups (or screens) of up to 16 meters each.
 The on-screen position and appearance of individual meters is user selectable to achieve meaningful groupings.
 User settable parameters include the logging time interval in seconds and header data with or without time and date.
 Data files can be password protected.
-Please see our Datalogging Manual.
+Please see datalogging software screens and our Datalogging Manual.

 The data connection between the PC and the instruments can be via Ethernet, RS485, USB, or RS232.